Iacopo454/Iacopo-Recipes/README.md

 * Profile:
 Will allow users to add their own recipes, as well as edit any recipes already submitted.

+## User Stories

+I want the website to be easy to be used and looking good, so the user as I have already done, will be able to add a photo with the description of their recipe.
+The recipe are easy to search using the search bar and the user can also easily register and log in clicking on the relevant page from the top nav-bar.
+I have register using a random username and password and test it the functionality to add new recipe myself.

+## Strategy

+The primary goal is to provide a searchable database of recipes for website users, which is visually appealing, and easy to use.

+## Scope

+The website is simple and clean in desing, it consists of an Homepage with information about the website and a Main Image, and a simple top Nav-bar to navigate through the website pages and functionalities.
+I have searched similar websites and got influenced by them, please see below for credit.
 ## Surface

 The websites tend to use simple colour schemes, with red darken-4 class taken from materialise often being used